-Allowing the words to spill naturally and without judgement will create a more ‘organic’ and interesting tree.
+Allowing words to spill naturally and without judgement will create a more ‘organic’ and interesting tree.

 Repeat the step as before but this time work down the page from the word at the top.

-So there’s going to be a point where the words coming from two directions start to collide—and this is the point where you can bring your freewriting to a natural conclusion.
+So there’s going to be a point where the words coming from two directions start to collide.
+This is the point where you can bring your freewriting to a natural conclusion.

 Now let’s prepare for the Big Bang.

 Looking down at individual words on the page, start making interesting connections between them.
 You might want to choose a different colour pen so the page doesn’t get too complicated or use a fresh sheet of paper to jot down your ideas.